Mik3Rizzo/rpico-rc522/README.md

 You can use [this](https://www.raspberrypi.com/documentation/microcontrollers/images/pico-pinout.svg) image for the Raspberry Pico pinout.

-The pinout configuration can be changed via software.
+The wiring configuration can be changed via software.

 ## About